browserengineering/book/book/http.md

 (`Content-Type`, `Content-Length`, and `Last-Modified`), about the server (`Server`, `X-Cache`), about how long the browser should cache this information (`Cache-Control`, `Expires`, `Etag`), about all sorts of other stuff.
-Let\'s move on for now.
+Let's move on for now.

 After the headers there is a blank line followed by a bunch of HTML code.
 This is called the *body* of the server's response, and your